 For today’s action call 866 259 4205

-February arrives as one of our most productive periods for offshore angling continues.
-The shallows of the back country remains fast paced with the widest variety of sport fish and predators for the light tackle angler to pursue.
-It’s a time of fast paced action fishing the waters of Key West!
+February arrives bringing one of our most productive early season periods for offshore angling.
+The shallows of the back country remain fast paced with the widest variety of sport fish and predators for the light tackle angler to pursue.
+It’s a time of “options” fishing the waters of Key West!

 Our offshore fishing has continued to improved.
 The iconic Sailfish bite is on!
+Always elusive the Sailfish is a true “bucket list” species for most saltwater anglers.
 February remains an excellent period for Kingfish action.
 Big “Smoker” Kingfish continue providing excellent action offshore and more occasionally nearer the reef during February.
 The Mackerel family is here in huge numbers in general with quality size Cero and Spanish.
 February sees an increase in the aggressiveness of Black Fin Tuna.
 There are few species of pelagic fish capable of the total chaos when a school of big Black Fin show up.
 We see a slowing down momentarily for the solitary Wahoo during February that will last until mid-May.
-Mahi action is a bit better for February so we will have a few days of great action when these outstanding pelagic get fired up…there seems to always be a few Mahi around in our waters but in fairness to the angler…think of them as still a wonderful bonus fish when they come in the boat during February.
+Mahi action improves for February so we will have days of great action when these outstanding pelagic get fired up…there seems to always be a few Mahi around in our waters but in fairness to the angler…think of them as still a wonderful bonus fish when they come in the boat during early February especially.
 The apex predators remain active with February being an awesome month for large Barracuda.
 We are moving into an exciting period for offshore however, we believe a ½ day charter still has some challenges with ever changing travel times between marina and fishing grounds.
 Best bet book at least the ¾ day (six hour trip) especially if you are a party of three or four or more.

 Reef & Wreck:

-Tarpon time is still not here so generally speaking Tarpon will remain slow in the back country during early and mid-February however on the given day the bonus Tarpon shows up.
-In our back country waters in February is our small resident population of mostly juvenile Tarpon and the angler needs to keep in mind these fish are super sensitive to changing conditions and become very “hit or miss”.
+Tarpon time is still not here so generally speaking Tarpon will remain hit or miss in the back country during early and mid February however on the given day the bonus Tarpon shows up.
+In our back country waters in February is our resident population of mostly juvenile Tarpon and the angler needs to keep in mind these fish are super sensitive to changing conditions and become very “hit or miss” with a fast moving front, or cooler winds on the surface being enough to turn them off.
 Tarpon are here but we typically do not target them until about the first of March.

 The ½ day to ¾ day trips continue to produce well however the afternoon water temperatures are not as high now so the later part of the day with good tides can be awesome.
 The Redfish action during February is as good as we enjoy in Key West.
-Good Cobia fishing continues and can produce some quality fish and action in the back country.
+In fairness we are not the Redfish fishery of the Everglades and upper keys but the Reds we have are typically good “slot size” fish.
+Good Cobia fishing continues and can produce some quality fish and action in the back country especially near shallow structure and cover.
 Snook are certainly not super active with our cooler water temps but we do have those rare days of mild air temperatures and calmer winds that can bring the Snook to life in the back country.
-This is a time of fast paced “excellent” action in general from the schooling species such as Jacks including some huge Yellow Jacks, Sea Trout, Pompano and more.
+This is a time of fast paced “excellent” action in general from the schooling species such as Jacks including some huge Yellow Jacks, Sea Trout, tasty Pompano and more.

 This is a time of more stable water temperatures so fishing conditions in general have settled in, friends.
 We still recommend fishing morning trips if going shallow as they remain the most productive over the later afternoon hours for the serious angler but again the afternoon trips are good.
-The PM half day trips only continue to improve and can be quite enjoyable especially for those people just looking to stay in calm waters and enjoy a fun few hours catching fish.
-Reef trips in the afternoon fishing slightly deeper waters along with the patch reefs can be very good trips for later in the day departure times.
+The PM half day trips only continue to improved and can be quite enjoyable especially for those people just looking to stay in calm waters and enjoy a fun few hours catching fish.
+Reef trips in the afternoon fishing slightly deeper waters along with our new “Near Shore” patch reefs can be very good trips for later in the day departure times also.
 Sharks are plentiful and active.
 Pursuing these heavy weight monsters on light tackle is challenging to say the least and talk about something you cannot do at home!